Nuveen Select Tax-Free Income Portfolio 2 (NYSE:NXQ) Short Interest Update

-Nuveen Select Tax-Free Income Portfolio 2 (NYSE:NXQ) saw a significant increase in short interest during the month of October.
+Nuveen Select Tax-Free Income Portfolio 2 (NYSE:NXQ) was the target of a significant increase in short interest in the month of October.
 As of October 29th, there was short interest totalling 13,700 shares, an increase of 87.7% from the October 14th total of 7,300 shares.
-Based on an average daily trading volume, of 24,900 shares, the days-to-cover ratio is currently 0.6 days.
+Based on an average daily volume of 24,900 shares, the short-interest ratio is presently 0.6 days.

-The business also recently declared a monthly dividend, which will be paid on Wednesday, December 1st.
-Investors of record on Monday, November 15th will be given a $0.042 dividend.
+The firm also recently announced a monthly dividend, which will be paid on Wednesday, December 1st.
+Shareholders of record on Monday, November 15th will be paid a $0.042 dividend.
 The ex-dividend date is Friday, November 12th.
 This represents a $0.50 dividend on an annualized basis and a yield of 3.29%.

 About Nuveen Select Tax-Free Income Portfolio 2